Table of Contents

 Why is My Cat Looking at an Empty Space?

 If your cat sits staring at the street door, don’t assume that the only reason for this is that she wants to go out of the house.
+Perhaps an activity is happening right outside you’re not yet aware of.
+Maybe a guest is coming to visit your neighbor, or your housemate is nearing your front door.
+They’ve not yet rung the bell or used their key, but your cat knows they’re there!

-This is because of your cat’s senses and perception abilities are much sharper than yours.
+This is because your cat’s senses and perception abilities are much sharper than yours.
 And when these senses are activated, your cat’s eyes are fixated in the direction of what she perceives.

+On the other hand, we cannot claim that we can fully solve the mysterious world of cats, can we?
 It could be that none of these possibilities are occurring, and our cat may be watching an imaginary landscape in the mystery world she has created for herself.

+Does your furry friend ever curl up in the cat loaf position, watching the world go by?
 My cat can spend hours watching the street on the cushion I prepared for her by the window of my house.

-Apart from napping and the occasional visit to her food bowl, she spends almost half the day by the window, by fixing her beautiful blue eyes periodically on a tree, a bird that takes off, children running or cars passing by.
+Apart from napping and the occasional visit to her food bowl, she spends almost half the day by the window, fixing her beautiful blue eyes periodically on a tree, a bird that takes off, children running, or cars passing by.
+It would not be right to compare your cat’s habits with that of a person.

-Because there is rarely anything more tempting than observation for your cat who sits comfortably in a high place, carrying the legacy of her ancestors, who controlled the environment and scanned for potential prey, by taking a similar position…
+Because there is rarely anything more tempting than observation for your cat who sits comfortably in a high place, carrying the legacy of her ancestors, who controlled the environment and scanned for potential prey, by taking a similar position.
+She’s likely daydreaming about what she’d be doing if she was exploring the outside world or remembering her fondest memories there.

 Why is My Cat Looking Under the Seat or Behind the Closet?

-For this reason, they love to hide any small objects they bring from the street or find at home, whether edible or not, to a point of choice.
+Cats love enclosed and small hiding places.
+For this reason, they love to hide any small objects they bring from the street or find at home.
+This includes toys, “gifts” from the garden, pieces of food, and other small things.

-They love to hide any small objects they bring from the street or find at home, whether edible or not, to a point of choice.
+Cats can easily collect their loot (a pencil, a hairpin, a coin, a grape she picked up from the table, a nut she found under the coffee table, etc.) for days or even months without anybody noticing.
+They love to hide any small objects they bring from the street or find at home.
 Occasionally, she pushes one of them out and plays with it for a while, sometimes eats it.

 Sometimes you do not understand where it came from, but you are surprised to find out that the thing she is playing with is the lost button of your coat that you have been looking for days.
+This is quite a common occurrence in homes with cats.

+Because she senses the presence of insects, mice, or even snakes that can be seen in houses with gardens in certain areas.
 On the other hand, if your cat has begun to inspect an invisible side of any item or under it by opening her eyes thoroughly and standing still, and if she is persistent in this position, it may be useful to take a look at what is there.
 Perhaps an unwanted guest may have come to visit you!

 Cat’s Pupil: Perfect Design in Adaptation

+A person’s pupil is circular while that of a cat has the shape of a vertical ellipse.
 Thanks to this elliptical pupil, she can adjust the amount of light coming into her eyes during the day, as well as control how much of it will reach the retina.

 In the dark, a cat can see an average of 6 to 8 times better than a human.
+There is no scientific evidence that cats see better than humans in daylight.
+However, they are much better than people in seeing fast-moving objects.

 You may have noticed that while your cat is drowsy or is slowly opening and closing the eyelids just before sleeping, a translucent thin tissue between the two eyelids covers the eye for a moment and then disappears behind the eyelids.
 This is your cat’s third eyelid.
 It acts as an extra protection shield between the cornea and eyelids.
 It also helps keep the eye moist.